 - (a) Uses set forth in any zoning district as conditionally permitted require a conditional use approval prior to the issuance of a zoning permit. - (b) An application for conditional use approval shall be made available by the City.
-The application shall include details on application requirements and procedural timelines. - (c) The Planning Commission shall hold a public hearing where it shall accept public comment on a conditional use application and shall grant or refuse to grant a conditional use approval. - (d) Before granting a conditional use approval, the Planning Commission shall find that: - (1) The essential character of the neighborhood is not likely to be substantially altered by the proposed conditional use; - (2) Adjoining properties are not likely to suffer as a result of the proposed conditional use; - (3) The proposed conditional use is not likely to place substantial burden on government services (e.g., water, sewer, garbage); - (4) The proposed conditional use is likely to satisfy an economic or cultural need in the city; and - (5) The proposed conditional use is not likely to undermine the objectives of the comprehensive plan. - (e) The Planning Commission may, during the granting of a conditional use approval, impose reasonable conditions as deemed necessary to accomplish the purposes of this Zoning Ordinance. - (f) If the conditional use for which the conditional use approval was granted is not conducted on a property for a period of 24 consecutive months, the conditional use approval shall expire.
+The application shall include details on application requirements and procedural timelines.

+- (c) The Planning Commission shall hold a public hearing where it shall accept public comment on a conditional use application and shall grant or refuse to grant a conditional use approval. - (d) Before granting a conditional use approval, the Planning Commission shall find that: - (1) The essential character of the neighborhood is not likely to be substantially altered by the proposed conditional use; - (2) Adjoining properties are not likely to suffer as a result of the proposed conditional use; - (3) The proposed conditional use is not likely to place substantial burden on government services (e.g., water, sewer, garbage); - (4) The proposed conditional use is likely to satisfy an economic or cultural need in the city; and - (5) The proposed conditional use is not likely to undermine the objectives of the comprehensive - (e) The Planning Commission may, during the granting of a conditional use approval, impose reasonable conditions as deemed necessary to accomplish the purposes of this Zoning Ordinance. - (f) If the conditional use for which the conditional use approval was granted is not conducted on a property for a period of 24 consecutive months, the conditional use approval shall expire.

-1117.04 70NING MAP OR TEXT AMENDMENTS
+ZONING MAP OR TEXT AMENDMENTS 1117.04

 - (a) The official zoning map or the text of this Zoning Ordinance may be amended when approved by the Planning Commission and City Council. - (b) An application form for zoning map or text amendments shall be made available by the City.
-The application shall include details on application requirements and procedural timelines. - (c) The applicant for zoning map or text amendments must be: - (1) The City; - (2) The Planning Commission; - (3) A landowner of a lot affected by the proposed zoning map amendment; or - (4) A landowner of a lot affected by the proposed text amendment. - (d) The Planning Commission shall hold a public hearing where it shall accept public comment on a zoning map or text amendment application and shall recommend or not recommend the zoning map or text amendment to City Council.
+The application shall include details on application requirements and procedural timelines. - (c) The applicant for zoning map or text amendments must be: - (1) The City; - (2) The Planning Commission; - (3) A landowner of a lot affected by the proposed zoning map amendment; or - (4) A landowner of a lot affected by the proposed text amendment. - (d) The Planning Commission shall hold a public hearing where it shall accept public comment on a zoning map or text amendment application and shall recommend or not recommend the zoning map or text amendment to City Council. - (e) In deciding on the proposed amendment, the Planning Commission shall consider the elements of the application, including, but not limited to: - (1) Consistency with the goals, policies and comprehensive land use plan of the City of Gahanna, including any corridor plans, or subarea plans. - (2) Compatibility of the area's physical, geological, hydrological, and other environmental features